perfact/zodbsync/.scratch/layer-aware-record-watch/issues/05-layer-divergence-handling.md

 - [ ] Test: set `obj.zodbsync_layer` then run `zodbsync record` → same result as above.
 - [ ] Test: divergence move removes a pre-existing `__frozen__` marker from the old layer.

-## Scope limitation: moving to the custom layer via attribute
+## Moving to the custom layer via attribute

-Divergence detection fires when `obj.zodbsync_layer` holds a **named layer ident** (non-`None`) that differs from the object's current FS location.
-It does not fire when the attribute is `None`, because `None` is indistinguishable from "attribute not set" (see ADR 0001).
+Divergence detection fires whenever `obj.zodbsync_layer` holds any ident (including `""` for the custom layer) that differs from the object's current FS location.
+Setting `obj.zodbsync_layer = ""` from the Zope management interface is therefore sufficient to trigger a move-to-custom-layer on the next `watch` or `record` cycle — the same mechanism as moves to named layers (see ADR 0003).

-Consequence: a developer cannot trigger a move-to-custom-layer by setting `obj.zodbsync_layer = None` from the Zope UI.
-Divergence detection would not see it as a move instruction; rule 2 (FS presence in named layer) would win and write back to the named layer unchanged.

-Moving an object to the custom layer is therefore only supported via `zodbsync move <path> ""`, which physically moves FS files and sets the attribute atomically.
-Attribute-only moves to the custom layer are out of scope here.

-If attribute-only moves to the custom layer become a requirement in a future issue, the prerequisite is changing the custom layer ident from `None` to `""` throughout `load_layer_config`, the resolution algorithm, and the `__meta__` format (see ADR 0001 for the full scope of that change).
+The attribute must be set (not absent).
+An absent attribute (`getattr` returns `None`) still skips rule 1 and falls through to rules 2–4.

 ## Blocked by